percona/pxb-docs/docs/innodb-btree-check.md

 * Runtime depends on the number of tablespaces and indexes

+* For incremental backup chains, run `--check-tables` only during the final prepare stage because the option verifies all tables and indexes each time it runs

 * Validation does not replace logical consistency checks such as `CHECK TABLE`

 ## Usage

+The `--check-tables` option uses the thread count specified by `--parallel`.
+Start with `--parallel=8` and tune the value according to available CPU and disk I/O capacity on the backup host.

 ### Validate a full backup